Adventure Home Page

 going to become a regular paddler you may want to invest in

-neoprene shorts and Farmer Jane/John wetsuits.
+neoprene shorts and Farmer Jane/John wetsuits for wet exit,

-and callouses, especially important on longer trips.
+important on longer trips.
 Neoprene booties, aqua-socks or

 sneakers keep you from slipping on algae covered rocks, and

 from getting cut, scraped and bruised when landing and

 exploring.
 They provide excellent contact with footpegs for

 maximum drive during the propulsion phase of your forward

 stroke.
 Make sure your footwear has no straps, which can catch

 on your footpegs and cause entrapment.
 Open footwear, such as

 flip-flops and sandals, are not permitted for any of our

 rolling alone with sandals.
 Another man severed a toe in the